 practically in Hell?

-- Danville in Phineas And Ferb.
-Besides the titular characters' physics-defying daily projects, theres a city wide originization of animal secret agents who go undercover as pets, a league of evil scientists and girl scouts who get patches for wrestling alligators.
+- Danville in Phineas and Ferb.
+Besides the titular characters' physics-defying daily projects, there's a city wide organization of animal secret agents who go undercover as pets, a league of evil scientists and girl scouts who get patches for wrestling sewer alligators.

 - Stormalong Harbor in The Marvelous Misadventures of Flapjack